 Because of this, the delivery experience is the most important interaction with the customer, and so we’ll continue to see an emphasis on creating an amazing unboxing experience to strengthen subscribers’ bond with their chosen brand.
 Elements like custom tissue paper, textured boxes and personalized graphics will continue to innovate as this trend looks set to stay.

 Konica Minolta’s industry leading print production line includes a number of presses designed for the packaging market.
-Explore options online today.
+Join us virtually for Embellishment Day to experience first hand the impact you can make by adding these unique features to product marketing.
+Register here.